astanabe/ClaidentInstaller/README.md

 Automatic installer shell scripts for Claident.

+To learn how to use Claident, see [ClaidentTutorial](https://github.com/astanabe/ClaidentTutorial)

 ## Prerequisites

 On Debian GNU/Linux compatible distributions, Debian 11 Bullseye, Ubuntu 20.04LTS or Linux Mint 20 or later is required.